haschdl/dear-gen-code/docs/Extra-01-At-the-Rose-Garden.rst

 At the rose garden
 ==================

-   This composition is part of the `Dear Gen`_ project.
+   This composition is part of the :doc:`index` project.

 |image0|